 Météo-France, the French weather service, is represented in EUCLIPSE by its research centre, the " Centre National de Recherches Météorologiques " (CNRM), which is responsible for conducting meteorological and climatological research activities, and for coordinating research/development undertakings conducted within other departments.
 To carry out its missions, CNRM hosts approximately 275 permanent positions and 70 students and visitors, working in specialised divisions.
 The climate group " GMGEC " is one of these divisions in charge of the studies of natural climate variability and of the impact of human activities on climate.
-The main focus is on the development of climate models, the study of ocean-atmosphere and land-atmosphere interactions, the understanding of climate variability and predictability, the long-range forecasting of seasonal climate anomalies, the projection of climate change at global and regional scales, as well as the study of atmospheric chemistry and its interaction with climate.
+The main focus is on the development of climate variability and predictability, the long-range forecasting of seasonal climate anomalies, the projection of climate change at global and regional scales, as well as the study of atmospheric chemistry and its interaction with climate.